discljord/discljord/README.md

 #### Echo Bot

-This example responds to messages by echoing whatever is said, except for the message "exit" (which terminates the bot).
+This example responds to messages by echoing whatever is said by human users in a specific channel, except for the message "!exit" (which terminates the bot).

 ```clojure
 (require '[clojure.string        :as s])